YouHaveTrouble/minecraft-optimization/README.md

 This decides the distance between the items and exp orbs to be merged, reducing the amount of items ticking on the ground.
 Setting this too high will lead to the illusion of items or exp orbs disappearing as they merge together.

 #### hopper-transfer
-Time peroid in ticks that hoppers will wait to move an item.
-Increasing this will help performance if there are a lot of hoppers on your server, but will break hopper-based clocks and possibly item sorting systems.
+Time in ticks that hoppers will wait to move an item.
+Increasing this will help improve performance if there are a lot of hoppers on your server, but will break hopper-based clocks and possibly item sorting systems.

 #### hopper-check
 Time in ticks between hoppers checking for an item above them or in the inventory above them.
 Increasing this will help performance if there are a lot of hoppers on your server, but will break hopper-based clocks and possibly item sorting systems.